D76X/ShareTheGospel/README.md

 ---

-> Let's now put everythig together:
+> Let's now put everything together:

 The following shows how to:

-1. the **bin & obj** folder in the Api subfolder
+1. remove the **bin & obj** folder in the Api subfolder
 2. use `swa start` to start the client application on the localhost on port 5000 over http
 3. use `swa start` to start the supporting Azure Function API on port 7174